 The Purchaser shall not transfer or assign their rights under this Agreement without the prior written consent of the Vendor and the Purchaser shall not without the written consent of the Vendor charge assign transfer mortgage put a caveat or restriction or encumbrance or otherwise deal with Land or the Premises.

-The Vendor may assign or transfer or otherwise deal with their rights in this Agreement or its interest in the Land the Estate or in the Premises in any manner whatsoever without the written consent of the Purchaser and in the event the Vendor transfers the Land the Estate or the Premises to such other transferee the Purchaser shall execute a deed of novation of this Agreement with the Vendor and such other transferee and the Lease shall then be granted by such transferee.
+The Vendor may assign or transfer or otherwise deal with their rights in this Agreement or its interest in the Land the Estate or in the Premises in any manner whatsoever without the written consent of the Purchaser and in the event the Vendor transfers the Land the Estate or the Premises to such other transferee the Vendor shall inform the Purchaser of the same by way of written notice signed by the Vendor and the transferee.
+Thereafter the Purchaser shall execute a deed of novation of this Agreement with the Vendor and such other transferee and the Lease shall then be granted by such transferee.

 Upon execution of the Lease if there shall be any inconsistency between the provisions of this Agreement and the provisions of the Lease, the provisions of the Lease shall prevail.